-MS. ORTIZ: I had a question, I think more for staff, too, but I think you mentioned, triggers that.
+MS. ORTIZ: I had a question, I think more for staff, too, but I think you mentioned, Pat, that you encouraged A Civil Group to hold a community meeting.
+I was curious what triggers that.
 Like, when does staff encourage folks to hold those types of meetings?